iccicci/double-done/README.md

 From now on: __SDD__ or simply: __DD__

 I immediately realized that changing __myAsyncFunctionSD__ in __myAsyncFunctionHDD__ would be a breaking change.
-More than this I had to considerate that not always calling an HDD async function is more confortable than calling a SD async function (i.e.: when we have to do something both in cases of error or success).
+Beside this I had to consider that calling an HDD async function is not always more comfortable than calling a SD async function (i.e.: when we have to do something both in cases of error or success).

-_For these two reasons I decided to write this package which may help us writing DD async funciotns_.
+_For these two reasons I decided to write this package which may helps writing DD async functions_.

-A __DD async funciotn__ should be documentete as follows:
+A __DD async funciotn__ should be documented as follows:

 ```
  # myAsyncFunctionDD(param1, done[, doneOk])